-The WordPress platform periodically has updates that fix security and functionality bugs.
-Those usually require you to update your plugins too.
+The WordPress platform periodically has updates that fix security and functionality bugs, and those usually require you to update your plugins too.
 Usually, there’s nothing much to that except to click the update button, but a little more is sometimes needed.

-In some cases, you might have to change the way an API is entered, or you might find that there’s a conflict between two plugins.
+In some cases, you might have to change how an API is entered, or you might find a conflict between two plugins.
 Sometimes, plugins become obsolete or deprecated, and you can’t get an updated version.
 In that case, you might have to find a new plugin to do the same thing.

-It’s important to do regular maintenance on the backend of your WooCommerce and WordPress configuration, so everything keeps working the way it should.
+It’s essential to do regular maintenance on the backend of your WooCommerce and WordPress configuration, so everything keeps working the way it should.

-Sometimes, a plugin doesn’t work the way you expect it to, or you can’t figure it out on your own.
-Most plugin developers offer support via help ticket or support forum, so you can usually ask for advice and assistance that way.
-Of course, you do need to have some technical knowledge to fix some of these problems, so you might need a little help to implement their advice!
+Sometimes, a plugin doesn’t work how you expect it to, or you can’t figure it out on your own.
+Most plugin developers offer support via a help ticket or support forum, so you can usually ask for advice and assistance.
+Of course, you need some technical knowledge to fix some of these problems, so you might need a little help to implement their advice!

 Hire a WordPress Expert

-Suppose you’re reading this and love the idea of extending WooCommerce functionality but not the practicalities of making it all work.
-In that case, you might want to consider hiring a WooCommerce expert to help.
-BrightPlugins are WooCommerce plugin specialists who develop, support, and maintain WooCommerce plugins that will increase your site’s functionality.
+Suppose you’re reading this and love extending WooCommerce functionality but not the practicalities of making it all work.
+In that case, you might consider hiring a WooCommerce expert to help.
+BrightPlugins are WooCommerce plugin specialists who develop, support and maintain WooCommerce plugins that will increase your site’s functionality.
 Contact us to discuss your WooCommerce needs and find out how our plugins can improve your site!